spences10/sveltekit-embed/src/routes/+page.md

 This is a collection of embed components I use on a regular basis packaged up for use.

-Each component is wrapped in an intersection observer `GeneralObserver` which will load up the component when it scrolls into the viewport.
+Each component (except tweet and toot) is wrapped in an intersection observer `GeneralObserver` which will load up the component when it scrolls into the viewport.

 ## AnchorFm